StephanGeorg/staticmaps/README.md

 ##### Returns
-DEPRECATED: ~~If callback is undefined it return a Promise.~~
 ```
 <Promise>
 ```
+~~If callback is undefined it return a Promise.~~ DEPRECATED

 ***

 #### image.buffer (mime, [outputOptions])
 Saves the image to a file.
 ```
 map.image.buffer('image/jpog', { quality: 75 });
 ```